 Kenney partnered with FJTC to create a new online tool – Turning18.org – that walks parents and caregivers through all the available options: guardianship, guardian advocacy and estate planning.

-A Guardian Advocate for a person with a developmental disability shall have the same powers, duties, and responsibilities required of a guardian under Florida Statute Chapter 744 and those defined by the judge.
+Guardian Advocacy is a process that allows family members, caregivers, or friends of individuals with a developmental disability to participate in the decision-making process to the extent that assistance is needed, without requiring the disabled person declared as incapacitated.
+This allows the caregiver to step in when needed, while still protecting the civil rights of their loved one, something that is extremely important to the emotional well-being of disabled individuals.
+A Guardian Advocate can receive authority to make decisions for the person, the person’s property or both and they have the same authority, duties and responsibilities as that of a full guardian, limited only by the court order.
 These powers and duties include but are not limited to: filing an initial plan and annual reports; making provisions for medical, mental health, dental and personal care of the person with a developmental disability; making residential decisions on behalf of the person with a developmental disability; advocating on behalf of the person with a developmental disability in institutional and other settings; and making financial decisions on behalf of the person with a developmental disability.

 In addition, while this type of legal authority must be granted by a court, an attorney is not always needed, making it a more affordable option.

 In addition to the guardianship options, there are several estate planning documents that provide what’s known as a “supported decision making” agreement.
 In this scenario, the disabled individual takes an active role in the decision-making process, chooses where help is needed and executes legal documents, such as a Living Will, Healthcare Proxy or Durable Power of Attorney, to grant legal authority for specific concerns and situations to someone of their choosing.

 How Turning18.org Can Help